 Often, that fee must be paid by a deadline.
 If you don't pay, you can lose by default.

-You're not defaulted because you didn't show up - the usual way someone loses by default.
+You do not default because you didn't show up - the usual way someone loses by default.
 You're defaulted for not paying the appearance fee.

-So, even if you show up for a scheduled trial or other court date, you may find out you lost because you didn't pay the appearance fee.
+So, even if you show up for a scheduled trial or another court date, you may find out you lost because you didn't pay the appearance fee.

 If you're lucky, you'll get one last chance to avoid a default by paying the fee.
 But not necessarily.
 The judge may say it's too late.